EpistasisLab/tpot/docs_sources/api.md

 Generally, TPOT will work better when you give it more individuals with which to optimize the pipeline.
 </blockquote>

-<strong>offspring_size</strong>: int, optional (default=100)
+<strong>offspring_size</strong>: int, optional (default=None)
 <blockquote>
 Number of offspring to produce in each genetic programming generation.
 Must be a positive number.
+By default, the number of offspring is equal to the number of population size.
 </blockquote>

 <strong>mutation_rate</strong>: float, optional (default=0.9)